Macclesfield Canal: Route

-The canal runs for 26.1 mi in a generally north to south direction from Marple Junction at Marple, where it joins the Upper Peak Forest Canal, to a junction with the Hall Green Branch of the Trent & Mersey Canal at Hall Green stop lock.
+The canal runs for 26.1 mi in a generally north to south direction from Marple Junction at Marple, where it joins the Upper Peak Forest Canal, to a junction with the Hall Green Branch of the Trent and Mersey Canal at Hall Green stop lock.
 The canal runs along the edge of a tall ridge of hills, to the west of the Pennines, and was built using Telford's "cut and fill" approach, following as straight a course as possible, with many cuttings and embankments constructed to achieve this, rather than the earlier approach of following the contours.
-It is a narrow canal, designed for boats with a maximum length of 70 ft and a width of 7 ft.
+It is a narrow canal, designed for boats with a maximum length of 72 ft and a width of 7 ft.

 It joins the Peak Forest Canal on the eastern edge of Marple, at the top of a flight of 16 locks that raise the lower Peak Forest by 214 ft to join the upper section.
 There was once a Stop Lock at Marple, although both canals were built to the same level, and the lock was provided only for cases where water shortages might have resulted in a temporary difference.
 The lock has long been de-gated, having become unnecessary once the Macclesfield and Peak Forest canals came into common ownership.
 The site of the lock remains as a narrows just in front of the junction bridge, and is overlooked by a canal warehouse with two storeys, built in 1835.
 It has a rectangular plan, and includes an internal waterway.

 As the canal reaches Hawk Green, just to the south of Marple, a huge mill with six storeys is situated on the east bank.
 Goyt Mill was built in 1905, and now houses over 50 small businesses.
 At High Lane, the canal passes through the centre of the village, and the High Lane Branch, which is used as moorings for the North Cheshire Cruising Club, is to the west of the canal.
 A tall aqueduct carries the canal over a railway line, and beyond it is a large embankment.
 The next section is isolated and rural, with the canal following the contours, but the route crosses a number of valleys where there are embankments and aqueducts.
 Near Higher Poynton, the canal is wider, as it has suffered from subsidence from a nearby coal mine, which resulted in the banks and bridges being raised on several occasions.
 The Peak District Boundary Walk runs along the towpath for about 1 mile near Lyme View Marina.